Persona 5: Reception

 Persona 5 has been cited as one of the greatest role-playing games of all time, receiving "universal acclaim" according to review aggregator Metacritic.
 Famitsu gave it a positive review, with the game garnering a near-perfect score.
 PlayStation Official Magazine – UK described it as "an unabashed masterpiece".
 IGN's Andrew Goldfarb said Persona 5 "stands out as an extraordinary, memorable experience and easily one of the deepest JRPGs of the last decade".
 RPGamer said that "With Persona 5, Atlus has once again proven that it is the master of the modern JRPG.
-With terrific style, addictive gameplay, and an engaging, thought-provoking story".
+With terrific style, addictive gameplay, and an engaging, thought-provoking story...".
 One of the aspects that was highly praised was its graphical style and art direction.
-IGN listed it as one of the best contemporary role-playing games.
+Japanese game designer Masahiro Sakurai named the game as an example of a video game with stylish UI design, calling it his favorite game UI.

 The quality of the English localization was one of the few aspects singled out for criticism, with Polygon describing it as "aggravatingly mediocre".
 Another was its treatment of LGBT topics.
-Kenneth Shepard noted in Paste that the only characters to exist outside of the game's thoroughly heteronormative setting are a "lecherous" gay couple who are treated as a joke, which led him to conclude that Persona 5 sees gay men "at best as a joke and at worst something revolting to be feared".
-These scenes' dialogue were altered in the Western version of Persona 5 Royal.
-Writing for Gayming Magazine, Shepard opined that Royal's localization changes were appreciated, but the game was still broadly uninclusive to LGBT identities.
+Writing for Paste, Kenneth Shepard considered the game to be heteronormative and noted a "lecherous" gay couple who are treated as a joke.
+These scenes' dialogue were altered in the Western version of Persona 5 Royal, with its localization team advocating for the change.
+Shepard and Polygon writer Laura Dale both opined that Royal's localization changes were at least a minor improvement, but the game was still broadly uninclusive to LGBT identities.

 Royal

 Persona 5 Royal received "universal acclaim" from critics, according to review aggregator Metacritic, garnering an even higher score than the original.
 The game is the third-highest-rated PlayStation 4 game on Metacritic alongside Naughty Dog's The Last of Us Remastered.
-Famitsu praised Persona 5 Royal's newer elements.
+IGN listed it as one of the best contemporary role-playing games.
+Famitsu praised Royal's newer elements.
 Michael Higham of GameSpot lauded the new music, characters, and the added third semester, saying that it solves one of the original game's shortcomings of ending abruptly.
 He concluded his review saying that Royal refines an already great game and builds on what was best about it with a great new story and that it is "an unforgettable and empowering RPG that should be recognized as one of the best games of our time."
 IGN's Leana Hafer said Royal is "a living master class in how to take an already amazing game and amp it up to the next level."
 She commended the improvements to the Mementos dungeons saying "The fact that Atlus has made Mementos feel so much more alive is a massive improvement by itself."